 This category covers the business travel undertaken by asset-level employees or property managers.
 This includes four sources of business travel - air travel, accommodation, taxi and hire car services.
-Accommodation, taxi and hire car services were not identified as an emission source for agriculture or ANZ & US plantations.
+New Forests determined that emissions from this category were not material.